 Results

-Our model generates two parameter estimates of interest for each GSS item in our analysis: β, which captures how well any combination of previous waves predicts a person’s response at wave 3, and ϕ, the relative proportion of wave 3 explained by wave 2.
+Our model generates two parameter estimates of interest for each GSS item in our analysis. β, our measure of consistency, captures how well any combination of previous waves predicts a person’s response at wave 3.
+High values of β indicate that individuals are relatively consistent in their responses, once we control for the amount of active updating. ϕ is our measure of active updating and captures the relative proportion of wave 3 explained by wave 2.
 If responses are generated through a settled dispositions model, then ϕ will be .5 (i.e., both wave 1 and wave 2 are equally good predictors of wave 3).
 As the evidence of active updating increases, ϕ will increase toward 1.
 Both ϕ and β equaling 1 would indicate that all individuals who changed between waves 1 and 2 persisted in their change, that an item was measured with no measurement error, and there was no additional change between waves 2 and 3.
-This is a highly unlikely scenario.
+This is a highly unlikely scenario, but we include it here as an ideal-typical example.

 Evidence for Active Updating